BruceBui5041/learn-terraform-for-aws/10-ALB-Path-Based-Routing/README-OLD.md

 ## Step-01: Introduction
 - We are going to implement Context Path based Routing in AWS Application Load Balancer using Terraform.
 - To achieve that we are going to implement many series of steps.
+- Our core focus in the entire section should be primarily targeted to two things
+  - **Listener Indexes:** `https_listener_index = 0`
+  - **Target Group Indexes:** `target_group_index = 0`
+- If we are good with understanding these indexes and how to reference them, we are good with handling these multiple context paths or multiple header based routes or anything from ALB perspective.
 - We are going to implement the following using AWS ALB
 1. Fixed Response for /* : http://apps.devopsincloud.com
 2. App1 /app1* goes to App1 EC2 Instances: http://apps.devopsincloud.com/app1/index.html